ABOUT WORKIE TICKET

 Alice is a Postdoctoral Research Fellow in the School of Geography, Politics & Sociology at Newcastle University.
 Her research, funded by the Economic and Social Research Council, focuses on the value that theatre has in exploring gendered military stories and narratives.
 As part of the Women Warriors project, Alice attended our weekly workshops and will have ongoing involvement in order to conduct her research.

 Special mention must go to the founder of Workie Ticket TC.
 Sarah is a Family Worker and mother of two.
 She is passionate about supporting Workie Ticket TC’s mission to empower North East communities.
 She helped JoJo from the very start and we are all very grateful.
+Sarah is a non-executive director of Workie Ticket Theatre.

 PRESS & REVIEWS